MargaritaAtr/harry-potter-quiz/README.md

 ## Libraries, frameworks and programms Used

 - [Font Awesome](https://fontawesome.com/)- To create the icons for social media links.
-- [Goodnotes app](https://www.goodnotes.com) - for scetching initial wireframe design.
+- [Goodnotes app](https://www.goodnotes.com) - To scetch an initial wireframe design.
 - [Am I responsive](https://ui.dev/amiresponsive) - To see if the website looks good in all devices.
 - [Coolors](https://coolors.co) - To make a colour pallete.
 - [Online Converter](https://www.onlineconverter.com/convert) - To reduce the size of the audio player.